StarProxima/dev_kit/app_update_checker/README.md

 # Default settings for releases
 releaseSettings:
   # Optional
   title:
+    # Any text (title, description, releaseNote)
+    # supports optional localization, interpolation and markdown.
+    # Also supports short syntax without localization.
+    en: |-
+      ## New version for ($appName)[https://example.com]
-    en: Version $releaseVersion is available
+      ### Version $releaseVersion is available!
+    es: La versión $releaseVersion está disponible!
+    ru: Доступна новая версия!

   # Optional
-  description:
-    en: |-
+  description: |-
     A new version of $appName is available!
     Version $releaseVersion is now available.
 You have a $appVersion
   # Interval at which the update notification will be repeatedly shown to the user.
   reminderPeriodHours: 48
   # Delay that must pass after the release before it begins to be shown to all users.